Ensono/CheckyChatbot/README.md

 -   `url`: Returns the set of known URLs for a service, currently will only return the Base URI, `/version` and `/healthcheck` endpoints.

+-   `usage`: Returns some basic usage information about the chatbot.

+-   `cache`: Provides commands to manipulate the cache, very useful if you need to invalidate the cache post-haste.

+-   `test`: **Experimental** - performs basic HTTP based testing, against an environment and service.

 ## Configuration

 ### Environment Configuration